 Nobody can say with certainty whether the optimists or the skeptics are right in the discussion about the expected changes.
 Everyone should know, however, that today's generation, out of responsibility towards future generations, should not afford the luxury of not doing nothing to let our grandchildren see who was right.
 They would probably have little understanding if the current climate protection options, such as energy savings or the expansion of alternative energies, are largely wasted because many people see them as an unreasonable financial burden or a restriction on personal development.
 If the skeptical prognoses came up, these restrictions or burdens would be ridiculous compared to the problems of our descendants (end of quote).

 The congress created in 2006 Climate Change and Wine is dedicated to the problem area.
 With the threat to biodiversity from climate change, the term is often used biodiversity arose in the Organic viticulture plays an important role.
 The classification of the European winegrowing areas according to climatic conditions growing zones in relation to Weinbauwürdigkeit may have to change as a result of climate change.
 From the mid-1990s onwards (also) due to the fact of global climate change Cool climate winegrowing has become popular, which is understood to mean viticulture in higher areas with continental climatic conditions.
 See also under globalization and pollution,

-Source: Dr. med.
-Edgar Müller from DLR Rheinhessen-Nahe-Hunsrück
+Source: Dr. Edgar Müller from DLR Rheinhessen-Nahe-Hunsrück